let's transform your relationship with food from the bottom up

 Advanced Trauma-Informed Counselling Skills / Somatic Counselling Skills — February 2021 (Tracy Brown, RD)

-Somatic Experiencing® Student (Intermediate III)
+Somatic Experiencing® Student (Advanced I)

 Guest of various podcasts, including Ditch the Diet, Devoured, Going Beyond the Food, and Chronically Healing